Catalog Revision Process

 A: Since course description content in the catalog is being populated from Banner, edits to course descriptions, including changes to prerequisites and co-requisites, are not made using the CourseLeaf Academic Catalog Management Software but instead must be submitted to the Registrar’s Office during the catalog review cycle, using the Course Description/Prerequisite/Co-requisite Form.

 - Q: How do I make edits to the faculty listing?

-A: Edits to the faculty listing cannot be made using the CourseLeaf Academic Catalog Management Software, but instead once the catalog is synced and goes live (March), please review the faculty listing and report any needed changes, additions, and/or deletions to the Office of Academic Planning and Assessment.
+A: Edits to the faculty listing cannot be made using the CourseLeaf Academic Catalog Management Software, but instead, upon the catalog publication (Mid-March), a request will be sent from the Office of Academic Planning and Program Development to the departments, prompting a review of the faculty listing, with any needed changes, additions, and/or deletions to be reported to the Office of Academic Planning and Program Development.

 - Q: How do I make edits to a catalog page that includes content on multiple tabs?

 A: A page containing multiple tabs will require each tab’s content to be edited individually.
 Therefore, first, click on the Blue Edit Button (top right); second, using the blue arrow in the Edit Toolbar, scroll to the end of the Edit Toolbar (each tab will have an individual editing pencil icon: Programs; third, click on the appropriate editing pencil icon (an editing window will open)

 Editing Course Lists and Plans of Study